- Synovial Sarcoma

 Get the facts about Synovial Sarcoma and how our research projects are making a difference.Learn More »

 Raymeer is the best thing that happened to his family and friends.
 Most know him as “Baby Bacon,” a nickname given to him by his nurse because his name is Raymeer Bacon-El.
-He is a 1-year-old that is full of love and life.
+He is now a 7-year-old that is full of love and life.
 He enjoys meeting new people and people enjoy meeting him.
-He is a ladies man and a big flirt.
-He loves to have books read to him and definitely loves the outdoors.
-He’s not too cool with swimming, but he’ll be taking swimming lessons.
+Growing up he's been a ladies man and a big flirt.
+He loves books and plays soccer, goes swimming and has participated in wrestling.
+Some of his favorite things are pizza, dinosaurs and Black Panther.

 From April 2015 until January 2016, Raymeer received chemo every other week.
 Then February and March of 2016, he had proton therapy.
-Now, he just does physical therapy at CHOP and at home.
 He had to learn how to walk all over again, and started his Survivorship in 2019.
 Today, he is finished with scans and is five years in remission, and his family plans to take him to Disney to celebrate.
 He is excited to have returned to school and begin kindergarten.

 Raymeer’s mother Torey hopes for him to live his life to the fullest.
 She would love to see him play any sport that he chooses to play.
 Also, she hopes he will show other children that they too can be a hero like him.
 He is a hero because he made his family stronger.